coleifer/peewee/docs/peewee/asyncio.rst

    # The async counterpart of execute():
    active = await User.select().where(User.is_active == True).aexecute()
-   for user in active:  # Results are buffered; iteration performs no I/O.
+   for user in active:  # Results are buffered, iteration performs no I/O.
        print(user.username)

    # Writes return their usual values: